pinkiechanana/log/README.md

 # log
--for keeping track of what I am learning-
+keeping records of what I learned